PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer_error_test_1.md

-The bug in the given code causes extra empty lines to be added between decorators in the output.
-To fix this bug, the code needs to be modified to remove the extra empty lines when adding decorators.
+To fix the bug in the code, we need to update the `_maybe_empty_lines` function.
+The issue seems to be with the counting of newlines in the `before` variable.
+The `before` variable should be incremented by the count of newlines in `first_leaf.prefix` only if it is not already greater than `max_allowed`.

-Here's the fixed code:
+Here's the updated code:

 ```python
 def _maybe_empty_lines(self, current_line: Line) -> Tuple[int, int]: